Welcome to July!

 - Yogurt or cheese

-Nature is cooking all the fruits and veggies on the vine all summer long, so the need for us to turn on a big furnace of digestive acid to cook foods that are already pre-cooked by the sun is unnecessary.
+Nature is cooking fruits and veggies on the vine all summer long, so the need to turn on a big furnace of digestive acid to cook foods is unnecessary.

 Please print out our free Summer Grocery List.
-It is simple to use: just circle the foods on that list that you like and give yourself permission to eat more of them.
+It’s simple: just circle the foods on that list that you like and give yourself permission to eat more of them.

 Do your best to get: